-- Name = CDevice-Name> The name of the Cloud resource.
+- Name = <Device-Name> The name of the Cloud resource.
 This is the logical Cloud name, and may be any string up to 127 characters in length. - Description = <Text> The description is used for display purposes as is the case with all resource. - Driver = <DriverName> This defines which driver to use.
 It can be \$3 or Azure.
-There is also a File driver, which is used mostly for testing. - Host Name = <Name> This directive specifies the hostname to be used in the URL.
-Each Cloud service provider has a different and unique hostname.
-The maximum size is 255 characters and may contain a TCP port specification.
-This directive is not used with Azure cloud.
+There is also a File driver, which is used mostly for testing.

-Cloud Resource
+Main Reference Manual Cloud Resource